ruthoOmnetWin/sensorSim/SensorTechnology/README.md

 > a Codedocumentation can be found inside CodeDocu.html

+> the following version of omnet++ was used to create the sensor simulation:
+* Version: 4.5
+* Build id: 140714-c6b1772

+> the following mixim version was used
+* v2.3

 ## Installation of a Network using Sensors

 > you can have a look inside the examples/ folder or even copy the BasicExample inside it

+* get omnet++ and mixim, for best results use versions given above
 * you will need to import the MiXiM Framework inside your project
 * import the SensorTechnology project inside your project
 * create the following files inside your project